ServBay Database File Management & Migration Guide

 dump.rdb

-file from the source environment:bash# Run in the terminal of the source environment # Ensure Redis is stopped, or wait for BGSAVE to complete cp /path/to/source/redis/dump.rdb ./dump.rdb
+file in the source environment:bash# Run in the source terminal # Make sure Redis is stopped or wait for BGSAVE to finish cp /path/to/source/redis/dump.rdb ./dump.rdb

 1